VikasV97/collab-prototype/README.md

 # collab-prototype
-A semi-working social networking site focussing on creators and developers
+A semi-working social networking site focusing on creators and developers